yi904835116/lab2-inheritance/README.md

 Open up **lab2-proto.js**.

 Re-implement part 4 of the bank accounts example from before, but using the Object.create() syntax to inherit from a base class instead of using the new class+extends syntax.
 This will help you get a better understanding of how the new class+extends syntax is working behind the scenes with prototypal inheritance.

+## Take home

+If you are still confused about prototypical inheritance and/or we ran out of time for lab, read [this short article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain) about Prototypical Inheritance.